-Standing on a hill two blocks north of the courthouse square, the forty-acre, tree-lined campus provides a serene, tranquil setting for scholars.
+The Athens Campus of Tennessee Wesleyan University is a forty-acre, tree-lined campus in downtown Athens, TN two blocks north of the McMinn County Courthouse square providing a serene, tranquil setting for scholars.
 Athens, the county seat of McMinn County and a community of 15,000, is located near I-75 midway between Chattanooga and Knoxville in the heart of the Sweetwater Valley.
-Less than an hour's drive east of Athens loom the Great Smoky Mountains and the Cherokee National Forest, and to the west lies the Cumberland Plateau.
+The campus is nestled between the Appalachian Mountains to the east, including the Cherokee National Forest and the Great Smokey Mountains, and the Cumberland Plateau to the west.

-At the center of the campus, surrounded by buildings that frame the quadrangle, stands historic Old College Hall, built in the early 1850s.
-This original building, which is listed on the National Register of Historic Places, served as a hospital during the Civil War and today houses the Office of the President, Vice President for Academic Affairs, the Religion, History and Philosophy Department and the Center for Christian Education and Outreach.
+At the center of the campus, surrounded by buildings that frame the quadrangle, stands historic Old College, built in the early 1850s.
+This original building, which is listed on the National Register of Historic Places, served as a hospital during the Civil War and today houses the Office of the President, Vice President for Academic Affairs, the Religion and Philosophy Department, and the Chapel.
 Lawrence Hall, adjacent to Old College and a one-time women's residence facility, is a beautifully-appointed building used presently for administrative and faculty offices.
-Across the quadrangle from Lawrence is Townsend Memorial Hall, a newly-renovated 600-seat auditorium and student services complex.
-At the south end of the quadrangle is Sherman Fine Arts Building.
+Across the quadrangle from Lawrence is Townsend

+Memorial Hall, containing a 600-seat auditorium, the Health and Human Performance Department, and the Bulldog Fitness Complex.
+At the south end of the quadrangle is Sherman Fine Arts Building which contains the Dining Hall with education and music classrooms and offices in the two adjacent wings.
 Completing the quadrangle are Fisher Science Building, Banfield-Durham Hall, and the Merner-Pfeiffer Library.
-Fisher houses faculty offices, biology, chemistry, physics, and computer laboratories, and lecture and seminar rooms.
-Banfield-Durham was constructed in 1901, completely renovated in 2001, and features classrooms, faculty offices, and a computer laboratory.
-The Library, a charming neoclassical structure, holds over 100,000 volumes.
-Other campus buildings include Elliott Hall, a completely renovated state-of-the-art classroom facility housing the business department; Robb Gymnasium, which also contains faculty and coaching staff offices; Fowler Hall, a men's residence hall; Keith Hall, a women's residence hall; Nocatula Apartments, which house upper-class students; and Wesley Commons, a new apartment style residence hall for upper-class students.
+Fisher Science Building houses faculty offices, biology, chemistry, physics, and computer laboratories, and lecture and seminar rooms.
+Banfield-Durham was constructed in 1901, completely renovated in 2001, and features classrooms and faculty offices in English and modern languages, history, and social sciences.
+The Library, a charming neoclassical structure, holds over 100,000 volumes and serves as a center for student research, collaboration, and learning.
+Elliott Hall, a completely renovated, state-of-the-art classroom facility houses the Goodfriend School of Business.
+The newly acquired and renovated Reese Hall, which was constructed in 1927 as a post office, houses communications and the visual arts and is the home to the Muriel Mayfield Gallery.
+A major new addition to the TWU campus is the Colloms Campus Center which serves as a hub for the campus community.
+The Campus Center houses the offices of Student Life, Student Success Services, Veterans Services, the TWU Bookstore, Burkett's Restaurant, and many spaces for collaborative study and recreation.
+Other campus buildings include Robb Gymnasium, which contains faculty and coaching staff offices; Fowler Hall, a men's residence hall; Keith Hall, a women's residence hall; Nocatula Apartments, which house upper-class students; and Wesley Commons, an apartment style residence hall for upper-class students.